prime31/Nez/FAQs/UI.md

 // notice that we can directly fetch the style for the button via the name we specified in the JSON var button = new Button( skin.get<TextButtonStyle>( "default" ) );
+// alternatively, we could create the button like this.
+Note that we are just giving it the skin so as long as there is
+// a style named "default" that is what will be used. var button = new Button( skin );

 var bar = new ProgressBar( 0, 1, 0.1f, vertical, skin.get<ProgressBarStyle>( "default-vertical" ) );

 // this button uses the 'colored' style that we made using only colors.
-We have to remember to give it var button = new Button( skin.get<ButtonStyle>( "colored" ) );
+We have to remember to give it
+// some girth since it isnt an image and has no height/width. var button = new Button( skin.get<ButtonStyle>( "colored" ) );
 table.add( button ).setMinWidth( 100 ).setMinHeight( 30 );
 ```